 Tezos uses a similar proof-of-stake protocol as Cardano, but the network does not automate the payment of the rewards.
 It is up to block producers to pay stakeholders to help form a new block.
 This means holders might not receive the rewards they are entitled to.

 The second is EOS.
-This is a centralized network that uses stake as voting power.
-There are only 21 block producers allowed on the network, and they have the right to stop accounts, create transactions without user approval.
+This is a centralised network that uses stakes as voting power.
+There are only 21 block producers allowed on the network, and they have the right to stop accounts and create transactions without user approval.

-Stakeholders become block producers relative to the stake they have on the network but differ in the power given to a block producer.
+Stakeholders become block producers relative to their stake in the network but differ in power given to a block producer.
 Each elected producer has equal power, but the number of votes they receive determines their rewards.

 This inconsistency might mean that fewer stakeholders would want to become block producers.
 Hence, leaving many stakeholders without block producers to represent them on the network.

-The Cardano network represents a blockchain network that is attempting to move away from the energy-wasting proof-of-work protocol.
+The Cardano network represents a blockchain network attempting to move away from the energy-wasting proof-of-work protocol.

 Users can easily do Cardano staking for ADA using their wallets and earn rewards by joining or creating stake pools.

-With its proof-of-stake protocol, publicly published research, and code, it offers users an open, transparent, and environmentally friendly alternative to popular blockchains like Bitcoin.
+Its proof-of-stake protocol, publicly published research and code offers users an open, transparent, and environmentally friendly alternative to popular blockchains like Bitcoin.